IndiaFilings

-How to Start a Recruitment Business
+How To Start A Recruitment Business

 Human capital or human resources is India's biggest asset.
 Well, qualified Indian professional / workmen are available for employment in India at very competitive costs.
 Also, India has one of the largest population which lives abroad working in various positions.
 Therefore, there is plenty of opportunity in India for recruitment agencies.
 In this article, we look at the process of starting a recruitment business in India.